nccgroup/Berserko/README.md

 * Tested on Windows and Linux (Kali)

 ### Installation ###
-Get the Berserko jar file from the `berserko\jar` folder in this repository.
+Get the latest Berserko jar file from the `berserko\jar` folder in this repository, or a numbered release from the `berserko\releases` folder

 Go to the *Extender* tab in Burp, select *Add*, make sure *Java* is selected as the *Extension type*, and then point it at the jar file.
 All being well, the *Berserko* tab should be added to the Burp UI.